 One of the traits that defines Agreeableness is compliance.
 But, Noncompliance with authority is a characteristic of the creative people according to many researchers, such as Hans Eysenck and Paul Torrance, population.
 So creative people score lower in Agreeableness, even if they are friendly.

-Dependability or its new title, Conscientiousness, describes how responsible, organized or hard working a person is.
+Dependability is now named Conscientiousness and describes with how responsible, organized, or hard working a person is.
 This factor usually correlates negatively with creativity in research.
-(I am reminded of the old saying “All work and no play makes Jack a dull boy.”)
-What is interesting about Creativity and the Five-Factor Model is that subjects rated low in creative ability, tended to show an increase in creative accomplishments if they were higher in this factor.
+I am reminded of the old saying “All work and no play makes Jack a dull boy.”
+However people low in creative ability, tend to have more creative accomplishments than one would suspect if they are higher in this factor.

 Emotional Stability, which again seems like a positive trait was replaced by the name at the opposite end of the scale, Neuroticism.
-Why?
-Perhaps to make the snappy acronym OCEAN out of the five factors.
-Actually it may describe this factor more clearly, as does Emotional Instability, an alternate title.
-Even though the assumption was made that emotional stability would enhance creativity, no correlation was found between the two in King’s study.
+Even though the assumption was made that Emotional Stability would enhance creativity, no correlation was found between the two.

-Finally culture is the relation of the person to arts and intellectual pursuits: music, writing, acting, even gourmet food, high couture dress, and technological advancements.
+Finally Culture is the relation of the person to arts and intellectual pursuits: music, writing, acting, even gourmet food, high couture dress, and technological advancements.
 These are what creative people produce.
-At least initially; after an original idea is produced, it no longer takes much creativity to reproduce it.
-This factor may also rate acceptance of liberal political and social ideas.
-It has been renamed to more closely match what it was meant to measure, Openness to Experience.
-This factor includes the descriptive adjectives artistic, original and imaginative, which are basically words to denote creativity.
-It would be a bit of a shock if a creative person did not score higher in openness to experience, but it has happened.
+However, this factor also rate acceptance of liberal political and social ideas.
+It has been renamed to match what it was meant to measure, Openness to Experience.
+As this characteristic is described as artistic, original and imaginative, it would be a bit of a shock if a creative person did not score higher in Openness to Experience.